fanoframework/fanoframework.github.io/working-with-views/index.md

 ### Load template from string

-Built-in `TView` class dependends on instance of `ITemplateParser` interface and and content of HTML template. `ITemplateParser` instance will be responsible to parse variable placeholder, for example `[[varName]]`, in template with actual value.
+Built-in `TView` class depends on instance of `ITemplateParser` interface and and content of HTML template. `ITemplateParser` instance will be responsible to parse variable placeholder, for example `[[varName]]`, in template with actual value.